mmsnasser/CircularMap/README.md

 2. etp: the derivative of the parameterization of the boundary of G

-3. alpha: is a point in G that will be mapped onto 0 in \Omega
+3. alpha: for bounded G, alpha is a point in G that will be mapped onto 0 in \Omega; for unbounded G, alpha=inf and it will be mapped onto inf.

 4. n: the number of discretization points of each boundary component